tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

 -----------------
 Effects can be combined to create a *macro effect* that can be saved and retrieved when needed.

-When a macro effect is defined, you can edit its settings either in the standard way with the FX Settings window that contains a tab for each effect combined to define the macro, or by opening it and editing one effect at a time.
+When a macro effect is defined, you can edit its settings either in the standard way with the FX Settings panel that contains a tab for each effect combined to define the macro, or by opening it and editing one effect at a time.

 A macro effect can be opened also to check how the effect nodes are connected, and can be exploded to dissolve it and put its effect nodes back in the Schematic.